Craig v. Boren: Dissenting opinions

 Chief Justice Burger and Justice Rehnquist dissented.

 Rehnquist dissented because he felt that the law needed to pass only "rational basis," as previous cases in the area, such as Stanton v.
 Stanton, had used only the "rational basis" test.

 Burger was "in general agreement with Mr. Justice Rehnquist's dissent" but penned a separate dissent to emphasize that "a litigant may only assert his own constitutional rights or immunities."
 He felt that the indirect economic injury to Whitener and other vendors introduced "a new concept of constitutional standing to which I cannot subscribe."

+Subsequent

+As a result of Craig v.
+Boren and Reed v.
+Reed, Congress later passed the National Minimum Drinking Age Act which penalized states 10% of their allotted Federal highway funds if they had a minimum drinking age below 21.
+This act was upheld as constitutional by the Supreme Court in South Dakota v.
+Dole.